 In this article we’re going to advise you five incredible places for a winter holiday, whether you’re travelling alone, with friends or with family.
 Before anything else, we recommend you to check the availability of the tickets for winter flights and how much you have to spend on them.
-You have always to book tickets in advance for such popular destinations like London Vienna flights, London Tbilisi flights and London Prague flights in winter period.
+You have always to book tickets in advance for popular destinations.

 Christmas is a magic time.
 Different countries and even cities celebrate it in their own way.
 So, which one of the most popular winter destinations can we recommend you for the next trip?
 The following cities are among those which will be interesting even for the most demanding tourists.

 - Lapland, Finland.
 Of course, our first destination is the residence of Santa Clause as there is no Christmas celebration without Santa.
 Where else can you find Santa Clause if not in his own house?
 Lapland is a unique place, interesting not only for children but for adults as well.
 A number of activities you can do here and a number of interesting places you can visit here are incredible.
 Among all of them, we highly recommend you to stay in an igloo hotel, to experience a husky safari, to try the Finnish food, and to enjoy a Finnish sauna.
 And don’t forget to observe the northern lights, which will probably the best thing during the whole trip to Finland.